Punxsy Pitchers Dominate in Win Over Redbank; Bella Ielase Sparks A-C Valley/Union Softball Victory Over Lakeview

 The game was scoreless until the bottom of the seventh when Coudriet singled home Ben Paul with two outs to give St. Marys the win.

-Logan Lutz got the start for Clarion-Limestone and pitch 3 2/3 innings, giving up no runs on three hits and striking out three.
+Logan Lutz got the start for Clarion-Limestone and pitched 3 2/3 innings, giving up no runs on three hits and striking out three.

 Kohen Kemmer relieved him and threw three strong innings, but was hit with the loss.